Last Updated on September 9, 2022 by HortonTeam

 Have you had any problems with the home in the past?

 What questions have you been asked when selling your home?
 If you’re a buyer, what else would you ask a homeowner before submitting an offer on their home?
-Hopefully both parties feel more prepared after reading this— and stay tuned for more common questions that a buyer will ask a seller.
+Hopefully, both parties feel more prepared after reading this— and stay tuned for more common questions buyers ask a seller.
 If you’d like help preparing to buy or sell your next home near Newburgh or Evansville, contact us today and we’ll help you answer these questions and many more!